A bow press is a mechanical press which flexes the bow’s limbs to take tension off the bow string and cable(s) so maintenance work can be performed.

 3. Press one end of your bow’s limb tips into one set of presser fingers while holding the bow horizontal.

-4. Crank the hand wheel to compress the fingers against the bow’s limb tips. ( Make sure the cams are touching the presser fingers and that the presser fingers are centered on the limb tips.)
+4. Crank the hand wheel to compress the fingers against the bow’s limb tips. ( Make sure the cams are NOT in danger of being damaged due to contact with the presser fingers and that the presser fingers are centered on the limb tips.)

 5. When work is complete, make sure the string and cable(s) are in their proper position and uncrank the hand wheel to relieve pressure off the compound bow.